Epilepsy

 Reviews should be carried out at least once a year, although you may need them more often if your epilepsy is not well controlled.

 These appointments are a good opportunity to talk to your doctor about how you feel your treatment is going and any problems you're having.
-For exampe you may want to ask advise about side effects from your medicine.
+For exampe you may want to ask advise about side effects of your medicine.

 Further information